fylgja/fylgja-flex-grid/README.md

 ## How to use

-Include the flex-grid package in to your code, via.
+Include the flex-grid package in to your code via;

 ```scss
 @import "@fylgja/flex-grid/flex-grid";